McDonnell Douglas F-15E Strike Eagle: Operations in the Balkans

-Operation Enduring Freedom
+War in Afghanistan

 Weeks after the September 11 attacks in 2001, the 391st Fighter Squadron deployed to Ahmad al-Jaber air base, Kuwait, to support Operation Enduring Freedom during the War in Afghanistan.
 F-15Es met little resistance during initial missions.
 On the first night, the main targets were Taliban military structures, supply depots, and al-Qaeda training camps and caves.
 Both the AGM-130 and GBU-15 2000 lb bombs were expended; this was the GBU-15's first combat usage.
 GBU-24s and GBU-28s were used against reinforced targets, command and control centers and cave entrances.
 F-15Es often operated in pairs alongside pairs of F-16Cs.
 Within weeks of the start of combat operations, there was a lack of targets to strike as nearly all targets had been already destroyed.
 The Taliban had access to SA-7 and FIM-92 Stinger portable surface-to-air missiles, posing no threat to most aircraft flying above 7000 ft.
 Additionally, fixed SAM sites near cities as Mazar-i-Sharif and Bagram were struck early on; Afghanistan had rapidly become a low-threat environment for air operations.

 Aircraft commonly flew on-call support missions for allied ground forces, F-15Es usually carried MK-82 and GBU-12 bombs in this role, other weapons were sometimes carried, during one mission a GBU-28, two GBU-24s and six GBU-12s were released.
 Frequent targets during the rest of the war were individual insurgents, light vehicles and supply convoys; cannon fire was often expended as well as bombs from F-15Es.
 It was during combat over Afghanistan that four 391st crews conducted the longest fighter mission in history; lasting a total of 15.5 hours, nine of those hours spent flying over the target area.
 Two F-15Es attacked two Taliban command and control facilities, two buildings suspected of being used by Taliban fighters, and a road block; the F-15Es refueled 12 times during the mission.